dhthwy/r/README.md

 The only company I've ever had in the last several years is old people who can't cook or clean or even have a conversation with.

-Actually that goes back over 20+ years... because I haven't found anyone...
+Actually that goes back over 20+ years... because I haven't found anyone...not in RL.

 Everytime I try I run into FUCKING PEOPLE LIKE YOU and end up just like THIS.
 THANK YOU SO MUCH!